vincentrose88/GRS/README.md

   * `./0_setup.sh path-to-impute-folder-with-vcfs`

+**NB** I strongly recommend to use my other script: SNPextractor (https://github.com/vincentrose88/SNPextractor) to extract variants with the -g flag for direct usage with GRS**

 2. (Optinal) Create the formatted vcf-file for R by (using the names of the SNPs to search through vcfs):

   * `./1_create_geno_from_vcf.sh SNPlist.csv`